-Table 1 shows what changes in demographic patterns have meant for American schools.
-In 1960 (a time when the Census Bureau and the U.S. Department of Education made little differentiation in ethnicity), 86% of the first-grade cohort was classified as White; in 2006, that number had declined to 56.5%.
+Table 1 shows what these changes in immigration patterns have meant for American schools.
+In 1960, 86% of the first-grade cohort was classified as white; in 2006, that number had declined to 56.5%.
 As the table shows, the largest shift in demographics has been in the increased percentage of students who are Hispanic.
-Differences in immigration status and ethnicity can be related to diversity in children's native languages, poverty levels, and literacy patterns in their homes and communities (Camarota, 2012; Kochhar, 2008).
-These variables, in turn, can affect the literacy opportunities that children have before school entry (Bradley & Corwyn, 2002; Van Steensel, 2006).
-However, the manner in which selected demographic variables affect literacy knowledge cannot be compared across the 50-year period, since large-scale studies of young children's literacy were only begun in the late 1990s.
-At that point, the National Center for Education Statistics began a series of longitudinal studies of young children.
-To date, two studies have been completed-the Early Childhood Longitudinal Study, Kindergarten
+Differences in immigrant status and ethnicity can be related to diversity in children's native languages, poverty levels, and literacy patterns in their homes and communities.
+These variables, in turn, can affect the literacy opportunities that children have before school entry.
+However, the manner in which selected demographic variables affect literacy knowledge cannot be compared across the 50-year period.
+This is because large-scale studies of young children's literacy were begun only in the late 1990s, when the National Center for Education Statistics initiated two studies, the Early Childhood Longitudinal Study, Kindergarten Class of 1998-99 (ECLS-K) (Denton & West, 2002) and the